dooshiifox/dotfiles/README.md

 rm -r Inter
 rm Inter-4.0.zip
 ```

+Do a similar thing with `Dank Mono`, which I cannot share for legal reasons.

+Copy a profile image to `.face` and `.face.jpg` (the JPG is only needed for top bar fallback)

+Copy `programs/vscode/theme` to `~/.vscode/extensions/`

 Please note that I'm new to Nix!
 If you have any improvements, please educate me!